adrizein/json-template/README.md

 The `animals` field can only contain a list containing at least 1 element and at most 5 elements. `min` defaults to 0 and if `max` is not present, the list length has no upper limit.

 ## TODO
-The next features coming for json-template are:
+The next features coming for jsontemplate are:

 - Clean exceptions
 - **cast mode** (may replace the current behavior): Instead of checking types, the `validate` method will try to cast the value to the template type and will fail only if the cast failed